How to tell someone about a death in the family

 Where should I tell them?

-If this isn’t possible and you will be speaking over the phone, give yourself plenty of time to deliver the news.
+If this isn’t possible and you'll be speaking over the phone, give yourself plenty of time to deliver the news.
 Try to choose a time of day when you’re both unlikely to be interrupted.
-Keep in mind things like whether they will have anyone with them to support them after you end the phone call.
-This is particularly important if you are telling an elderly or vulnerable person.

 Avoid distractions and interruptions where possible.
 For example, put your mobile phone on silent, and turn off radios and televisions.